shupershuff/FolderBackup/README.md

  - "-PathToSaveBackup <Filepath>" - Optional.
 Path where backups should be stored.
 If not specified, the parent directory of the PathToBackup will be used instead.
  - "-Zip" - Optional.
 Instead of copy/pasting the directory, script will create a .zip file instead.

-As an example, using task scheduler you can setup an action to use the following program and arguments:<br>
+As an example, using task scheduler you can setup an hourly action to use the following program and arguments:<br>
 **Program:** C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe<br>
 **Arguments:** -File "C:\PathToTheScript\FolderBackup.ps1" -PathToBackup "C:\ExamplePath\ToMyProject" -PathToSaveBackup "C:\Users\EXAMPLE\OneDrive\Documents\MyProjectBackups" -Zip<br>